Pricing and Service Information

 These costs may be recoverable from the Defendant.

 Full details of when these costs will be incurred will be discussed at the point of instruction.

 - Disbursements – VAT is not paid by us when we issue Court claims or applications and therefore, in respect of Court fees, our invoices do not seek recovery of VAT.

 - Solicitors Fixed Costs – any award by the Court is net of VAT – it is the net figure which is added to the judgment debt.
 The Solicitors Fixed Costs element of any invoice rendered by us to a client will include an additional element relating to VAT.

 - Disbursements (Counsel’s Fees) – these are disbursements because we incur these costs on your behalf.
 Generally speaking they are incurred in defended litigation – please see below.

 Defended litigation is undertaken by our specialist Defence Department.
-The Department has many years of collective experience in defended litigation and has a particular expertise in consumer credit – having been involved in some of the high profile/test cases.
-Members of the team include:-
+The Department has many years of collective experience in defended litigation.
+Members of the team include:

 Work Undertaken by the Defended Department